 \subsection{Macroscopic effect of the mesoscopic interaction: the Disjoining Pressure}

-Paradigmatic soft materials, such as foams and emulsions, consist of dispersion of one fluid (a gas in the case of foams, a liquid for emulsions) in a liquid; the dispersion is stabilised against full phase separation by the presence of surfactants, that lower the interfacial energy thus inhibiting droplet (bubble) coalescence.
-A mechanical {\it translation} of this (microscopic) stabilisation effect of surfactants at the level of mesoscopic done can be done borrowing the concept of disjoining (or Derjaguin) pressure $\varPi$ from the theory of thin liquid films \cite{derjaguin1978question}.
-In such framework, the disjoining pressure emerges as a repulsive force per unit area between opposing interfaces, due to interface-interface interactions \cite{derjaguin1978question}, that stabilises the thin film.
+Paradigmatic soft materials, such as foams and emulsions, consist of dispersion of one fluid (a gas in the case of foams, a liquid for emulsions) in a liquid; the dispersion is stabilized against full phase separation by the presence of surfactants, that lower the interfacial energy thus inhibiting droplet (bubble) coalescence.
+A mechanical {\it translation} of this (microscopic) stabilization effect of surfactants at mesoscopic level can be done borrowing the concept of disjoining (or Derjaguin) pressure $\varPi$ from the theory of thin liquid films \cite{derjaguin1978question}.
+In such framework, the disjoining pressure emerges as a repulsive force per unit area between opposing interfaces, due to interface-interface interactions \cite{derjaguin1978question}, that stabilizes the thin film.
 Analogously, for a thin film formed between two droplets/bubbles to be stable, a (positive) disjoining pressure has to overcome the capillary pressure at the curved interface \cite{bergeron1999forces}.
 As analyzed by Sbragaglia \textit{et al.} \cite{sbragaglia2012emergence}, the pure short-range interaction in the original S-C model (corresponding to $ {G_{k,1}}={G_{k,2}} = 0 $ in Eq. (\ref{e7})) always yields a negative disjoining pressure.
 Notably, a positive disjoining pressure can be achieved in the two-range model by tuning the strength coefficients at a fixed $ {G_{k,1}} + {G_{k,2}} $.

 To quantitatively determine $\varPi$ in our model, let us first consider a one-dimensional problem: a flat interface orthogonal to the $ x $ coordinate (see Fig. \ref{interface}).
 The surface tension can, then, be defined as the integral of the mismatch between the normal ($ {P_{xx}} $) and tangential ($ {P_{yy}} $) components for the pressure tensor,